Tch1b0/JP/README.md

 # JP.de
-This is my new updated website!
+This is my personal website.